Clerks Prohibited from Offering Legal Advice

 Lawyer Referral Service

 The Knoxville Bar Association provides an attorney referral service and educational programs for the general public.
+Attorney services offered through this program are not free, but you can be referred to a local attorney in good-standing with whom you can complete an initial consultation about your legal problem.

 Tennessee Access to Justice